 These instructions are provided to alert counsel and pro se litigants to particular aspects of this Court's practice.
 The instructions must be read together with the Federal Rules of Appellate Procedure (FRAP), this Court's Local Rules (LRs) and Internal Operation Procedures (IOPs), and applicable statutes and case law.
-FRAP, the LRs and IOPs, and all relevant Court forms, including a notice of appeal, are posted on the Court's website www.ca2.uscourts.gov.
+FRAP, the LRs and IOPs, and all relevant Court forms are posted on the Court's website www.ca2.uscourts.gov.